modernweb-dev/rocket/site/pages/10--docs/20--basics/90--assets.rocket.md

 ## Node exports

-If you package is `"type": "module"` then you can also add exports.
+If your package is `"type": "module"` then you can also add exports.

 👉 `package.json`